magnoeasy/easybuilder/english.md

 You are now able to view your records:
 ![1](https://user-images.githubusercontent.com/81401104/121239691-f1e25880-c86f-11eb-8288-028d7c89dd6a.png)

- and the process is the same as before for adding new records.
+ and it is the same process when adding new records.

 "Default" refers to an automatic value fill.
 Enter in the "Default" field of "Phone Number" with "(45)99887-6655".